iArcanic/iss-cw/docs/report/iss-report.md

     return
 ```

-Since we want the authentication framework to be secure, a simulation of two factor authentication is implemented.
-The two functions that are called in the code below, `generate_2fa_code()` and `send_2fa_code()`, mimic the process.
-One generates the code and the other "sends" that code to the user's phone.
-In this case, there is no "sending", so a simple on-screen message is returned.
-The user then needs to simply repeat this code to the program console, and depending upon the code verification, the function flow continues.
+Registration also performs two factor authentication, the below code generates a 2FA code, sends it to the provided phone number (simulated by displaying it on the console), prompts the user to enter the code, and verifies it against the generated code.
+This ensures an additional later of security during user registration.

 ```python
 two_factor_code = generate_2fa_code()